Russia's war on Ukraine latest: New Year's Day attacks | Law-Order

 Russia's war on Ukraine latest: New Year's Day attacks

-ZELENSKIY ADDRESS * President Volodymyr Zelenskiy said in a New Year message that his only wish for all Ukrainians for 2023 was victory and resolved to stay the course while the country fights for it.
-But Putin still does not seem to understand that Ukrainians are made of iron." * France will stand by Ukraine until its victory, French President Emmanuel Macron said in a New Year's Eve speech.
+Reuters was not able to verify the reports.
+ZELENSKIY ADDRESS * President Volodymyr Zelenskiy said in a New Year message that his only wish for all Ukrainians for 2023 was victory and resolved to stay the course while the country fights for it. * "This year has struck our hearts.

 Ukrainians cheered from their balconies while their air defences blasted Russian missiles and drones out of the sky in the first hours of 2023, as Moscow saw in the new year by attacking civilian targets across Ukraine.
 There were reports of only minor damage in the capital from attacks early on Sunday, after one person was killed and more than 20 wounded in missile strikes on Saturday.